 1. Communicate Your Vision Consistently

 Whether you are developing a product, managing a portfolio, or evolving an enterprise—you have to be clear on your goals and what you are trying to create.
-Even in an Agile transformation, your vision is still the destination and Agile is the vehicle to get you there.
+During any transformation, Agile or organizational, your vision is still the destination and Agile is the vehicle to get you there.
 Your organizational vision, mission, and goals are different but interconnected.

 - Vision: an aspirational statement of what the organization wants to achieve.